 AG Churches in 2006: 123

 Bukavu Bible School Extension

-The Bukavu Bible school extension was started immediately following the leadership conference we held in Bukavu in 2010.
-We received more than 90 applications, but with limited classroom space, we were only able to accept 60 students.
-The student body that year represented 12 different tribes.
-By their own initiative they adopted French as their lingua franca on campus in order to avoid tribal differences.
-For three years they lived together, ate together, prayed together and studied the Word of God together.
-Their example has become a tremendous model for the church in the Sud-Kivu Province.
+With tensions still running high in the province and limited classroom space, we were only able to enroll 60 students in our first academic year, but in that class 12 different tribes were represented.
+By their own initiative they adopted French as their lingua franca on campus in order to avoid suspicions and tribal differences.
+For three years these leaders lived together, ate together, prayed together, and studied the Word of God together.
+That first graduating class has become a tremendous model for the church in the Sud-Kivu Province.

 “The Bukavu Bible School Extension has played a key role in resolving the conflict between tribes in the Sud-Kivu Province.
-After three years of training together, there is no more conflict [in the church]."
+Because of God’s grace and the work that He has done among our students, there is no more conflict in the church.”